 PROSCIUTTO: I am a type of ham.

 JUDGE: Enough of this foolishness.
 X-COM: Enforcer is hereby found innocent of being the worst game ever made, but guilty of being one of the worst spin-offs ever squirted out on the PC.
 It clearly exists only as a desperate attempt to get some money back from previous failed projects, regardless of what fans deserved after having their enthusiasm strung out for years without so much as a hint of new X-COM goodness.
-Had it been merely one of many, or its crapulence restricted to console owners who knew no better, it would have been one thing.
-As the last official X-COM game prior to the remakes, it was little short of a tragedy - even for a series that had struggled to retain its original magic.
+Had it been merely one of many, or its crapulence restricted to console owners who knew no better, that would be one thing.
+As the last official X-COM game prior to the remakes, it was little short of a tragedy—even for a series that had struggled to retain its original magic.